KevinGimbel/k9s-docs/README.md

 All documentation lives in the `docs` folder.

 `index.md` files in Hugo are special.
 They basically tell Hugo to not look for other files to process in sub-directories.

+## Internal docs

+Under `/docs/internal/` a documentation for working with the docs can be found.